 We implemented chatbots for common questions.
 First-level resolution jumped from 34% to 61%.
 Customer satisfaction scores improved.
 Response times dropped from 8 minutes to 45 seconds.

-Our support cost breakdown revealed surprising insights:
+Our support cost breakdown revealed useful patterns:

 - Email setup issues: 23% of tickets, 12 minutes average resolution